zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/product-overview-ve.png" >}}

-5. Generate an overview page by right-clicking the entity and selecting **Generate overview pages**.
+5. Generate an overview page by right-clicking the view entity > **Generate overview pages**.
 6. Run your app locally, then click **View App**.
-You should see the data grid populated with the information that you want to show, provided you have added data to your grid.
+You should see the data grid populated with the information that was previously added.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/ live-data-grid.png" >}}

 ## Alternative to Calculated Attributes

 With a view entity, you can still search and sort items.
 You also receive the calculated attribute (or Total Value).
-This is only calculated once, unlike a non-persistent entity, where it is calculated each time the object is accessed.
+This is only calculated once, unlike a non-persistable entity, where it is calculated each time the object is accessed.

 For example, an `OrderLine` represents a single entry in an order.
 It has the following attributes: